szermatt/mistty/README.md

 ## COMPARISON

-MisTTY isn't a terminal emulator, but rather a frontend to an existing terminal emulator, the built-in term.el.
+MisTTY isn't a terminal emulator, but rather a frontend to an existing terminal emulator, the built-in `term.el`.
 Its goal is to make it more convenient to use while inside of Emacs and better integrate with Emacs itself.
-In theory, other terminal emulators than term.el might be used as engine for MisTTY, such as vterm and eat.
+In theory, other terminal emulators than `term.el` might be used as engine for MisTTY, such as `vterm` and `eat`.

-MisTTY has some similarities with coterm; it offers the same switch between full-screen and line mode.
+MisTTY has some similarities with `coterm`; it offers the same switch between full-screen and line mode.

-Coterm, ansi-term and eat all have a line mode, just like comint.
+`Coterm`, `ansi-term` and `eat` all have a line mode, just like comint.
 While in line mode, rendering is done by Emacs and editing commands are Emacs commands.
 In constrast, with MisTTY, all rendering is done by the shell through the terminal.
 This is why native shell completion